Chinese SKS Rifles For Sale by the Crate

 Chinese SKS Rifles by the Crate

-The Crates are In Stock.
-You can also purchase rifles individually.
+The Crates Are In Stock - $6200.
+You can still purchase rifles individually.

 Here's The Deal On This Shipment